Workflomics/workflomics-readthedocs/docs/source/workflomics-benchmarker/benchmarker-usage.rst

 To run the Workflomics workflows:

-1. Download workflows that were generated on the Workflomics website (using the "Download selected" button), and unzip them.
+1. Download workflows that were generated on the `Workflomics website<workflomics.org>`_` (using the "Download selected" button), and unzip them.

 2. Navigate to the folder containing the unzipped workflows.